sftcd/tlspad/README.md

 via ``pip install music``) - that'd likely replace the current ``.wav`` file generation code that produces modem noise.

+Things along these lines that are a work-in-progress:

+- added a ``time_dilation`` feature but it didn't seem to make much real diff

 - figure out/guess some b/w number
     - 1MB/s (8Mbps) as a default
     - @ 44.1KHz sample rate that means 181 rx/tx'd bits/audio-sample
     - base note duration on that

+- did the re-hit note up/down thing and now get loads of arpeggio-like things, not right still - maybe bump by some other interval (there's a TODO in ``avoid2keypresses``)

+- added first playing with velocity/loudness changes
+     - "midloud" to vary velocity between min and max based on sine of where we are in the overall tune (so max about the middle)

+- added another ensemble (mapping of midi channels to instrumennts); not as much difference as expected but more playing to be done

 ## Tools used